Check out our PostgreSQL Hosting page to learn more about the fully managed Bring Your Own Cloud (BYOC) solution.

 You must first create a Cloud Profile before creating a PostgreSQL deployment.

 Let's get started creating a PostgreSQL deployment.
 After completing the Cloud Profile setup, click on the green "Create a Cluster" button in the pop-up window.
-You can also create a BYOC PostgreSQL deployment from the Getting Started page, or on your PostgreSQL page accessible in the left-hand side menu.
+You can also create a BYOC PostgreSQL deployment on your PostgreSQL page accessible in the left-hand side menu.

 - Name: Enter a name for your PostgreSQL deployment using alphanumeric characters.